bengrunfeld/study-notes/cheesemaking/cheesemaking_concepts.md

 When working with raw milk, add direct-set starter culture at 80F (27C), then continue to raise the milk temp to the goal ripening temp.
 This will allow the freeze-dried culture time to rehydrate before activating.

-### The Cheese Making Process

-#### The Process of Ripening

-During ripening, the bacteria in the starter culture begins to populate the milk, consume the milk sugar (lactose), and produce lactic acid.
-Depending on what else occurs during the process, the ripening time must be of a length that helps, not hinders the desired acid production during the rest of the make, and the goal pH or titratable acidity (TA) at draining.

-After ripening and just before coagulation, you may want to add additional ingredients like coloring (Annatto), calcium chloride, lipase, or flavored liquid from herbs, seeds, smoke or hot peppers.

-#### The process of Coagulation

-Once the ripening goal has been reached (time passed or acid-level change), we add the coagulant.

-Rennet (animal or microbial) comes as either liquid or a tablet.
-Liquid rennet is much easier to measure accurately.
-Liquid rennet is easier to use especially in larger cooks.

-Make sure to check if the rennet (especially microbial) is single strength or double strength.
-Use half the requested dose if it is double strength.